 Under the Company's stock option plan, the Company may, at its discretion, grant stock options to its directors, officers, and employees.
 The options vest over periods ranging from upon issuance to four years.
-All of the options expire 10 years from the date of grant with expiry dates ranging from May 2024 to October 2027.
+Options expire 10 years or 5 years from the date of grant with expiry dates ranging from July 2020 to October 2027.